-Experts have highlighted the need of reforms in budget transparency and citizen engagement and oversight in the budgetary process of the country for effective and efficient mobilization of public resources.
+Reforms in budget transparency and citizen engagement and oversight in the budgetary process of the country has been stressed for the effective and efficient mobilization of public resources.

-At a virtual dialogue ‘Fiscal openness practices, challenges and opportunities in Nepal’ organized by Freedom Forum on Sunday, Secretary of the National Planning Commission (NPC) Kewal Prasad Bhandari, the keynote speaker, said there are several rooms for reforms in public financial management system of the country with budget transparency score of 41/100 in the Open Budget Survey (OBS-2019)
+The experts addressing a virtual dialogue on ‘Fiscal openness practices, challenges and opportunities in Nepal’ made such observation.
+At the event organized by Freedom Forum on August 30, the keynote speaker and Secretary at the National Planning Commission (NPC) Kewal Prasad Bhandari said, “There are several rooms for reforms in public financial management system of the country with budget transparency score of 41/100 in the Open Budget Survey (OBS-2019).”

-Noting that Nepal has a public participation score of 22/100 and a composite oversight score of 48/100, he said highlighting the gaps in the openness of budgetary systems of the country.
+He underscored the openness of budgetary systems of the country while noting that Nepal has a public participation score of 22/100 and a composite oversight score of 48/100,

-“A transparent approach to budget planning and implementation strengthens the relationship between public institutions and the people meant to be served”, he said, adding it helps decision-makers prioritize the use of scarce public funds.
+“Relationship between public institutions and the people meant to be served could be strengthened by ensuring transparency in budget planning and implementation”, he said, hoping it helps decision-makers prioritize the use of scarce public funds.

-Fiscal transparency matters for effective fiscal management and accountability, knowing accurate pictures of their finances including the costs and benefits of policy changes and potential risks of public finances and improving the reliability of the country’s fiscal plans, he added.
+Moreover, Bhandari mentioned that fiscal transparency bears significance for effective fiscal management and accountability, knowing accurate pictures of their finances including the costs and benefits of policy changes and potential risks of public finances and improving the reliability of the country’s fiscal plans.

-Also speaking on the occasion former acting Auditor General Sukadev Khatry demonstrated gaps in flow of critical budgetary information limiting citizen engagement in the budgetary process.
-He urges the Civil Society Organizations (CSOs) to exert pressure on the government to place robust monitoring practices in raising revenues without allowing leakages.
+Similarly, Acting Auditor General Sukadev Khatry pointed out the gaps in flow of critical budgetary information limiting citizen engagement in the budgetary process.
+Khatry viewed that the Civil Society Organizations (CSOs) could press the government to place strong monitoring practices in raising revenues curbing leakages.

-SUSASAN Project team leader Hem Tembe highlighted the need to identify spaces for civic engagement in the development and governance process at local level and advocate for new law and policy for widening the space based on the empirical evidence.
-“As the ward structure is so far the authorized mechanism for initiating the planning process, capacity building interventions should also be designed targeting ward-level people’s representatives for effective planning and implementation”.
+SUSASAN Project team leader Hem Tembe stressed the identification of area for civic engagement in the development and governance process at local level and advocacy for new law and policy for widening the space based on the empirical evidence.
+“Ward is the authorized mechanism for initiating the planning process, so capacity building interventions should also be designed targeting people’s representatives there.
+It helps ensure effective planning and implementation,” he observed.

-Climate finance expert Madhukar Upadhyay advocated for more transparent and accountable spending of public money when the post-COVID-19 situation of the country seems to be alarming with shrinking revenue resources, mainly remittance and tourism.
-“We need to develop the citizen budget of every sector to help spend the scarce public money in an efficient manner”, he said, urging the CSOs to ask questions for preventing unauthorized expenditure.
+Moreover, climate finance expert Madhukar Upadhyay pointed out the need of more transparent and accountable spending of public money when the post-COVID-19 situation of the country seems to dent heavily the revenue resources, mainly remittance and tourism.
+“Development of citizen budget of every sector is imperative to help spend the scarce public money in an efficient way”, he said, urging the CSOs to question prevailing unauthorized expenditure.

-Freedom Forum Executive Chief and OBS researcher Taranath Dahal highlighted the need of CSO working groups to continuously analyze budgets and advocate for advancing budget openness reforms to cherish the country’s dream of open and accountable governance.
+Freedom Forum Executive Chief and OBS researcher Taranath Dahal stressed the need of CSO working groups for continuous analysis of budgets and advocacy for forwarding budget openness reforms so that country’s dream of open and accountable governance could be realized.

-Taking part in the discussion, Media Advocacy Group’s Executive Director Babita Basnet underscored the need to bring the budget transparency narratives to the grassroots level as it has the power to transform people’s lives.
+Taking part in the discussion, Media Advocacy Group’s Executive Director Babita Basnet suggested that the budget transparency narratives could be reached to the grassroots level as it has the power to transform people’s lives.